ChristopherFu01/BiodesignDeliveries/README.md

 ![Fig.2](images/Avg%20Bed%20Usage%20by%20Dept.png)

-**Fig.2: Average Bed Usage by Department within Ronald Reagan Obstetrics.** Figure was created by running summary statistics, specifically the mean of ‘BedInCensus’ grouped by department.
+**Fig 2: Average Bed Usage by Department within Ronald Reagan Obstetrics.** Figure was created by running summary statistics, specifically the mean of ‘BedInCensus’ grouped by department.
 Departments RR 5FDU and RR PERIOPERATIVE AREA were at maximum average bed usage, whereas departments RR 5EOB and RR 5DR were between 80% and 100% average bed usage.
 Knowing which departments are at full capacity can provide insight for operations to redirect resources (i.e. staff, beds) to accommodate high usage in those areas.

 ![Fig.3](images/Weekly%20Bed%20Usage%20Line%20Plot.png)